kodydeda4/swiftui-resume-builder-ai/README.md

 ## 4. 🚨 Warning

 OpenAI will automatically detect public api keys and delete them.
-You will have to [create your own OpenAI api key](https://platform.openai.com/docs/overview) to get this running.
+You will have to [create your own OpenAI api key](https://platform.openai.com/docs/overview) to get this running and update `Secrets.swift`